 - Place cranberries, water and honey in a small saucepan and bring to a boil, stirring frequently.

-- Once it's done simmering, add one drop of sweet orange essential oil if you'd like and stir well to combine.
-Taste and see if you need one more drop.
+- Once it's done simmering, add the orange extract and stir well to combine.
+Taste and see if you need one more.